Fairness Risks for Group-conditionally Missing Demographics: Integrating Fairness Risk with SSL

-Note our new VAE can readily extend $y$ and $a$ from discrete to continuous, with little impact on Monte Carlo sampling in \eqref{eq:def_MC}.
-So our Fair-SS-VAE is applicable wherever the underlying fairness risk is available.
+Note our new VAE can readily extend $y$ and $a$ from binary values to \textbf{multi-class} and \textbf{continuous}, with little impact on Monte Carlo sampling in \eqref{eq:def_MC}.
+So our Fair-SS-VAE is applicable wherever the underlying fairness risk is available; see Appendix~\ref{sec:multiclass_fairness}.